Jörg Meuthen: Political views

 Meuthen was initially considered part of the Bernd Lucke-related, more economically liberal and moderate wing of the AfD near the start of the party's founding.
 He has described himself as an economic liberal but "pretty conservative" on other issues.
 Following the election of Frauke Petry as AfD chairwoman, Meuthen was seen to ally himself with the party's more right-wing faction.
 In 2016, he expressed support for what he termed a "conservative reformation" in Germany and argued against what he regards as lingering influence of the West German student movement on German politics.
 He has expressed opposition to extremist elements within the AfD.
+He also adopts national-conservative positions.
+Some press outlets consider his rhetoric as xenophobic against migrants and Muslims.
+The Financial Times described Meuthen as a "populist" but promoting a relatively more moderate and "quasi-acceptable" image compared to other AfD spokespeople.

 European Union

 In 2015, Meuthen stated he was not a "Europe hater" but opposed the Eurozone, claiming the Euro currency had "perverted" European unity.
 In 2019, he argued that the European People's Party had moved too far to the left and criticized the EPP's decision to expel Viktor Orban's Fidesz party.